,

 I know, apples and oranges.
 They’re two totally different things.
 I know, we don’t control what the media focuses on or what people get sucked into.
 I know, it’s not just because they’re rich—we were obsessed with the trapped Chilean miners too.
 I know, one is completely compelling in a novel way (“Wait, he was navigating with a video game controller??”) and one is sadly commonplace.

 But still.
 The fact that these tragedies unfolded on the same day.
 The fact that they both were “lost at sea.”
 The comparisons to the Titanic itself.
 The way one government jumped in to help and another bided their time, delaying their rescue and costing lives.
 We cannot not see this juxtaposition and wonder what it says about us.
 What we care about and why.
-Whose lives we value and why.
+Whose lives we value and whose we overlook.

 While the final death toll off the coast of Greece is unknown, there were more than 750 people onboard that fishing boat and only 104 have been rescued alive.
 So chances are extremely high that we’re talking about nearly 650 bodies that have not—and likely never will be—retrieved from the waters.
 Survivors report there were 100 children caught in the hold of the boat.
 Sit with that for a moment.